Net Neutrality Foe Ajit Pai Wants To Take A Weed Whacker To Regulations

 — Ajit Pai (@AjitPaiFCC) January 31, 2017

-Continuing a trend since he took over, the FCC, under Ajit Pai, released a number of decisions today that reverse measures taken under the Wheeler chairmanship, Deadline Hollywood reported.
+Continuing a trend since he took over, the FCC under Ajit Pai published a number of decisions today that reverse measures taken under the Wheeler chairmanship, Deadline Hollywood reported.

 [Featured Image by Pablo Martinez Monsivais/AP Images]